Shyam-Chen/Barebones-Templates/README.md

 # Barebones Templates

-🍖 This repository holds most of the starter templates for full stack web development.
+🍖 This repository holds most of the starter templates for web development using [TypeScript](https://www.typescriptlang.org/) and [Rust](https://rust-lang.org/).

 ## Get started